 Headteacher’s Commendation: The Headteacher will reward outstanding effort of achievement in personal interviews with students.

-Detentions: These are sanctions that will be sued rarely for persistent offences against our behavioural expectations.
+Detentions: These are sanctions that will be issued rarely for persistent offences against our behavioural expectations.
 They apply in the Upper and Lower School.
-These will continue to be recorded in the back of your student planner and a record of these will also be placed in your student file.
+A record of these will also be placed in your student file.
 Persistent offenders will be referred to the Head of School, who will contact your parents and decide whether students should be put on an individual monitoring report.
 Students wearing incorrect uniform will be put in uniform detention at breaktime.

 Late gate: Any student who is late for school in the morning will be given a warning and three incidents of lateness will result in an after-school senior staff detention.